storybookjs/marko/MIGRATION.md

 #### Removed addon-centered

 In 6.0 we removed the centered addon.
-Centering is now core feature of storybook, so w no longer need an addon.
+Centering is now core feature of storybook, so we no longer need an addon.

 Remove the addon-centered decorator and instead add a `layout` parameter: